 You should establish a process that starts in the discovery phase to document the relationships between regulations and the requirements, designs and verifications.
-This process enables outputs such as regulatory compliance matrices to be available for customers, government agencies and the like at a moment's notice.
+This process provides outputs such as regulatory compliance matrices for customers, government agencies and the like at a moment's notice.